 Neutering dogs and bitches clearly is beneficial in preventing unwanted puppies and preventing some varieties of cancers.
 Guidance must be sought regarding timing and the associated risks in neutering early.

 What to expect when you have the operation done:-

 You will be advised to starve your dog before the operation, usually removing food the night before at approx 7-8pm and taking the water up last thing at night. (some vets vary on the timing of when to remove the water).
-It is important to withhold the food as when under anaesthetic the risk of vomiting up food is high.
-Your dog could choke on the undigested food.
+It is important to withhold the food as when under anaesthetic the risk of vomiting up food is increased and therefore your dog could choke on the undigested food.